-21.3.2.7.
-Step 7 - Confirm PaperCut Application Server active
+27.3.2.8.
+Step 8 - Confirm PaperCut Application Server active http://[Virtual Server Name]:9191/admin

 Right-click on the Service and Applications group and select Bring online.
 Wait until the application server has started, then verify that you can access the system by pointing a web browser to: